cmu-mfi/learninglab/doc/courses/iot.md

 # IoT and Sensor Integration

-Internet of Things + MQTT, motor drive, and sensor learning board.
+Internet of Things + MQTT sensor,input, actuator, motor drive learning board.
 Can be powered with a power drill battery for immediate remote deployment and sensor monitoring.
-Learning Goal: Quick start "how to" develop and build your own IIoT solution with scale and affordability in mind with off-the-shelf hardware and lightweight software.
+Learning Goal: Quick start "how to" develop and build your own IIoT solution with scale and affordability in mind using off-the-shelf hardware and lightweight software.

 #Hardware Rev 1.0*:
     Microcontroller: ESP32-WROOM-32